RuoranXu/RuoranXu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year undergraduate student at Xi'an Jiaotong-Liverpool University, majoring in Applied Mathematics, and I am expected to complete my BSc degree at the University of Liverpool in 2028.
+I am a junior at Xi'an Jiaotong-Liverpool University, majoring in Applied Mathematics, and I am expected to complete my BSc degree at the University of Liverpool in 2028.
 Concurrently, I serve as a Research Assistant at [PremiLab](https://premilab-math.github.io/) and intern at the [Yale NLP lab](https://nlp.cs.yale.edu/).
 <!-- Concurrently, I serve as a Research Assistant at [PremiLab](https://premilab-math.github.io/), collaborating with Prof. [Qiufeng Wang](https://wqf510.github.io/).-->
 <!--, where I am supervised by Prof. [Qiufeng Wang](https://wqf510.github.io/).-->